Dorothy99-love/Style-transfer/README.md

 # Style-transfer
 My first repository on GitHub.
 This is a research done by a high school student on exploring how well each LLM does on transferring scientific essays to science popular articles.

-# ST-Bench: Scientific-to-Popular Style Transfer Benchmark

-My first repository on GitHub.
-This is a research project by a high school student exploring how well different LLMs perform at transferring scientific essays into popular-science articles aimed at high school readers.

 ## Overview

-This repository provides a rigorous evaluation of LLMs on **scientific-to- popular style transfer** — rewriting scientific essays so that they are understandable to a high school audience.
+This repository provides a rigorous evaluation of LLMs on **scientific-to- popular style transfer** — rewriting scientific essays so that they are understandable to a high school students.

 ## Dataset

 **`ST-Bench_all_domain.csv`**

-Contains 150 scientific essays scraped from arXiv (HTML format), spanning three domains — **Computer Science, Physics, and Mathematics** (50 essays each) — along with the corresponding LLM-generated popular-science rewrites.
+Contains 150 scientific essays scraped from arXiv (HTML format), spanning three domains: **Computer Science, Physics, and Mathematics** (50 essays each).
 These domains were chosen to test a broad range of skills, from simplifying complex mathematical formulas to explaining nuanced experimental results.

 ## Repository Structure